Valsvirtuals/Indexer/README.md

 (for one glove)
 -1 ProtoGlove (you only need ProtoGuides on the second knuckles of each fingers)
 -1 of each 3d printed parts per fingers (use the thumb variant of the frame for the thumb, and if not using splay pring splay pot placeholder)
--green pots, 5 for curl +5 if you want splay
--10 2mm diameter and at least 13mm length nails (as axels)
+-green pots, 5 for curl +5 if you want splay, reff: RK097N -10 2mm diameter and at least 13mm length nails (as axels)
--esp32
--wires
+-ESP32 (any devkit should work though i recoment wemos ESP32 mini )
+-wires (i like to repurpose IDE flat cable)
 -some time and motivation 🙂

 Configuratiopn 1: curl only